When to Leave Your Ghostwriter . . . and What To Do Next

 Suggested action: Give it a couple days – maybe their dog died.
 If you don’t see a big improvement, get out before you waste any more time.

-I Had to Leave My Writer.
+I Had to Leave My Ghostwriter.
 What Do I Do?

 If you decide that you do have to leave, what can you do to salvage the most work product and transition smoothly to a new writer?